 What the Police Must Prove?

-To convict you of Breach AVO, the prosecution must prove each of the following matters beyond a reasonable doubt:
+To find a person guilty of breach AVO, the prosecution must prove each of the following matters beyond a reasonable doubt:

-- There was an active probation on your conduct in a valid AVO
+- There was an active prohibition on their conduct in a valid AVO.

 Can the protected person consent to you breaching the AVO?

 No. This means that the following are all illegal: